JaredIng87/ReadMe_generator/README.md

-# Readme Generator
+# readme generator

-  this app This app was created to help the user write a proffesional readme file for their app
+  this app is used to create professional readme files

   ## Table of Contents